MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Fixes

-- **Policy updates to allow wildcards.** The documentation for the following policies were inaccurate and have been corrected.
-These polices support wildcards (*) in URL patterns when being configured: [ImagesAllowedForUrls](/deployedge/microsoft-edge-policies#imagesallowedforurls), [ImagesBlockedForUrls](/deployedge/microsoft-edge-policies#imagesblockedforurls), [InsecureContentAllowedForUrls](/deployedge/microsoft-edge-policies#insecurecontentallowedforurls), [InsecureContentBlockedForUrls](/deployedge/microsoft-edge-policies#insecurecontentblockedforurls), [PopupsAllowedForUrls](/deployedge/microsoft-edge-policies#popupsallowedforurls), [PopupsBlockedForUrls](/deployedge/microsoft-edge-policies#popupsblockedforurls).
+- **Policy updates to allow wildcards.** The documentation for the following policies were inaccurate and were corrected.
+These policies support wildcards (*) in URL patterns when being configured: [ImagesAllowedForUrls](/deployedge/microsoft-edge-policies#imagesallowedforurls), [ImagesBlockedForUrls](/deployedge/microsoft-edge-policies#imagesblockedforurls), [InsecureContentAllowedForUrls](/deployedge/microsoft-edge-policies#insecurecontentallowedforurls), [InsecureContentBlockedForUrls](/deployedge/microsoft-edge-policies#insecurecontentblockedforurls), [PopupsAllowedForUrls](/deployedge/microsoft-edge-policies#popupsallowedforurls), [PopupsBlockedForUrls](/deployedge/microsoft-edge-policies#popupsblockedforurls).

 ### Feature updates

 - **Update to Microsoft Edge supported operating systems.** The minimum supported macOS version is increased to macOS 11.
-Users on older versions of macOS will no longer receive Edge updates.
+Users on older versions of macOS will no longer receive Microsoft Edge updates.
 For more information, see [Microsoft Edge Supported Operating Systems](/DeployEdge/microsoft-edge-supported-operating-systems).

 - **Deprecation of the CryptoWallet feature.** To improve end user experience, the CryptoWallet feature and the [CryptoWalletEnabled](/deployedge/microsoft-edge-policies#cryptowalletenabled) policy is deprecated.
 The [CryptoWalletEnabled](/deployedge/microsoft-edge-policies#cryptowalletenabled) policy will be obsolete in an upcoming release.

-- **Microsoft Edge sidebar updates.** For inactive sidebar users and new Microsoft Edge users, the sidebar will be turned OFF.
+- **Microsoft Edge sidebar updates.** For inactive sidebar users and new Microsoft Edge users, the sidebar is turned OFF.
 Users can always return to the **Settings** > **Sidebar** and turn the sidebar ON again at any time.
-For active sidebar users, the current sidebar state will remain the same.
+For active sidebar users, the current sidebar state remains the same.

   Administrators can control the availability of the sidebar using the [HubsSidebarEnabled](/deployedge/microsoft-edge-policies#hubssidebarenabled) policy. **Note:** This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.